ctu-mrs/leader_follower_task/README.md

 ## Things to avoid

-* Collisions - When using the ReferencePoint or ReferenceTrajectory control, the UAVs will automatically avoid collisions.
+* Collisions...
+When using the ReferencePoint or ReferenceTrajectory control, the UAVs will automatically avoid collisions.
 The avoidance is done by moving the follower into a higher altitude.
 This mechanism will be triggered once the distance between the vehicles is less than 3 m.
 During this time, all of your commands will be overriden.
 Triggering the collision avoidance will not result in a score penalty, however, the leader may evade you in the meantime.
 If you are using the SpeedCommand for control and get within 3 m of the leader, the follower fill fallback to the MPC control and perform the avoidance manoeuver as well.
 * Height changes.
 The leader will always fly at a height of 3 m.
 Control commands with height below 2 m and above 4 m will be discarded by the follower.
 * Erratic position changes.
 Position reference, which is over 15 m apart from the current UAV position will be discarded.
 * Pushing physical limits of the UAV.
 Velocity command larger than 5 m/s will be discarded.